 “I look forward to increasing the visibility of UCCE by communicating the positive impacts realized by the people who live in the San Joaquin Valley and benefit from the research activities and contributions of these units,” Randhawa said.

-Randhawa received her B.S. and M.S. in research psychology at California State University, Fresno and received her MBA from Johns Hopkins University.
+Randhawa received her bachelor's and master's degrees in research psychology at California State University, Fresno, and received her MBA from Johns Hopkins University.
 She is currently completing the Climate Change and Health Certification Program at Yale University.

-Qi Zhou joined ANR on Sept.
-3, 2019, as a UCCE assistant specialist for small farms in Santa Clara County.
-She will work closely with project directors at UCCE Santa Clara to lead research and extension and extension work related to food safety practices on small farms, beginning farmer education and Asian vegetable production.
+Qi Zhou joined UC ANR in September 2019 as a UCCE assistant specialist for small farms in Santa Clara County.
+She will work closely with project directors at UCCE Santa Clara to lead research and extension work related to food safety practices on small farms, beginning farmer education and Asian vegetable production.

-Prior to joining ANR, Zhou conducted research on peach fruit production at Clemson University.
-At Huazhong Agricultural University, Zhou designed and conducted an experiment that identified the differences between flood-tolerant and flood-susceptible Poplar seedlings.
+Prior to joining UC ANR, Zhou conducted research on peach fruit production at Clemson University.
+At Huazhong Agricultural University, Zhou designed and conducted an experiment that identified the differences between flood-tolerant and flood-susceptible poplar seedlings.
 Zhou has published several scientific manuscripts and abstracts and given extension presentations.

 Zhou earned a Ph.D. in plant and environmental sciences with a minor in statistics from Clemson University, South Carolina, a master's degree in horticulture and forestry from Huazhong Agricultural University, China, and a bachelor's degree in horticulture from Hunan Agricultural University, China.
 In addition to English, Zhou is fluent in Mandarin.

 Zhou is based in San Jose and can be reached at (408) 282-3109 and email@example.com.